ignotaC/epicanime/README.md

 MY-HIME - don't look back - watch it.

+Call of the night - quite interesting.
+A young man meets people living the night life due to illness  - being unable to sleep..
+All seems like a fantasy life full of advantures at first untill dark secrets come out.

 Idaten Deities Know Only Peace - very interesrting anime

 Sunday Without God - masterpiece.
 Original.